dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 -  Learn about `Galaxy <https://training.galaxyproject.org/>`__
 -  Create and run a basic Galaxy workflow
 -  Export the workflow to a file
+-  Setup a GitHub account and repository
 -  Push the workflow to GitHub
+-  Make a GitHub release

 Create a basic Galaxy workflow
 ------------------------------